Taalmonsters/WhiteLab2.0/docs/install/README.md

 Download the [plugin](https://github.com/Taalmonsters/WhiteLab2.0-Neo4j-Plugin).
 Unpack it and move into the unpacked directory.
 Use the command 'mvn clean package' to create the plugin jar-file in the target directory.

 ```
-*NB*: Please make sure that the Neo4j version defined in pom.xml is the same as the version of your Neo4j installation.
+NB: Please make sure that the Neo4j version defined in pom.xml is the same as the version of your Neo4j installation.
 ```

 Two jars will be created: whitelab-neo4j-extension-1.0.jar and whitelab-neo4j-extension-1.0-jar-with-dependencies.jar.
 Move the version whitelab-neo4j-extension-1.0-jar-with-dependencies.jar to the plugins folder of your Neo4j installation directory.